CheesyPudding/Jasper-Test-Docs/docs/index-test.md

 * As a way of avoiding unintentional SPAM, Trello only sends one invitation email.

 **Create Account Manually**
-* If an invitation email is not found user can manually create a Trello account at (https://trello.com/signup)
+* If an invitation email is not found user can manually [create a Trello account](https://trello.com/signup).
-* If the problem persists refer to Problems with email confirmation and password reset emails section of the troubleshoot.
+* If the problem persists refer to "Problems with email confirmation and password reset emails" section of the troubleshooting page.

 ## Problems with email confirmation and password reset
 There are several possible reasons you might face with email confimation and password reset.

 **Check SPAM**
-* Always check your SPAM first.
+* Always check your SPAM first to see if the confirmation email was sent there.
 * As a way of avoiding unintentional SPAM, Trello only sends one invitation email.

 **Header and Domain**